aws-dev-staging/test-guidance/README.md

 </p>

 **1 – Data Scientist Self-Service Model**
-The data scientist pulls the current version of the [public-package-request.csv](public-package-request.csv) file from the private GitHub repository, appends desired additional public package repositories to the request record, then pushes the updated request file back to the private repository.
+The data scientist pulls the current version of the [external-package-request.csv](external-package-request.csv) file from the private internal GitHub repository, appends desired additional external package repositories to the request record, then pushes the updated request file back to the private repository.

 <p align="center">
   <img src="assets/images/package-request-file.png">
 </p>
 <p align="center">
-  <em>Figure 2: Public Package Repository Request CSV File</em>
+  <em>Figure 2: External Package Request File</em>
 </p>

 **2, 3 – External Package Repository Ingest**
-The CodePipeline _Pull_Internal_Repository_ source action executes based on the request file check-in to the private GitHub repository, which triggers AWS CodePipeline execution through a webhook secured by a personal access token stored in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
-The subsequent _Download_External_Repository_ build stage consists of an AWS CodeBuild project that parses the public-package-request.csv file, identifies the public package repository to ingest, then _curls_ the remote repository zip URL.
-The remote public package repository is stored as a build stage output artifact in [Amazon Simple Storage Service (S3)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) and later used as the security test stage input artifact.
+The CodePipeline _Pull_Internal_Repository_ source action executes based on the external package request file check-in to the private internal GitHub repository, which triggers AWS CodePipeline execution through a webhook secured by a personal access token stored in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
+The subsequent _Download_External_Repository_ build stage consists of an AWS CodeBuild project that parses the external-package-request.csv file, identifies the external package repository to ingest, then _curls_ the remote repository zip URL.
+The remote external package repository is stored as a build stage output artifact in [Amazon Simple Storage Service (S3)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) and later used as the security test stage input artifact.

 **4 – Infrastructure Security**
 Centralized Internet egress occurs through a [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) (NGW) attached to the egress [Virtual Private Cloud](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/vpc-tkv.html) (VPC) in the Customer Networking Account, reducing the cost associated with a distributed model where NGWs are deployed in every spoke VPC.
 [The Elastic IP](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) (EIP) of the NGW provides customers with a single IP address that they can include in their allow-list for ingress into other external networks.